lotusnprod/lotus-manuscript/manuscript.md

 Bulk retrieval of a frozen (2021-12-20) version of LOTUS data is also available at [https://doi.org/10.5281/zenodo.5794106](https://doi.org/10.5281/zenodo.5794106) [@doi:10.5281/zenodo.5794106].

-[lotus-wikidata-exporter](https://github.com/lotusnprod/lotus-wikidata-exporter) allows the download of all chemical compounds with a "found in taxon" property.
+The [download lotus](https://github.com/lotusnprod/lotus-wikidata-interact/blob/main/downloadLotus/README.md) part of [lotus-wikidata-interact](https://github.com/lotusnprod/lotus-wikidata-interact) allows the download of all chemical compounds with a "found in taxon" property.
 That way, it does not only get the data produced by this work, but any that would have existed beforehand or that would have been added directly on Wikidata by our users.
 It makes a copy of all the entities (compounds, taxa, references) into a local triplestore that can be queried with SPARQL as is or converted to a TSV file for inclusion in other projects.
 It is currently adapted to export directly into the SSOT thus allowing direct reuse by the processing/curation pipeline.